• Disease Overview

 Causes

-All individuals carry 4-5 abnormal genes.
-Parents who are close relatives (consanguineous) have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.
+All individuals carry some abnormal genes.
+Parents who are close relatives (consanguineous) have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk of having children with a recessive genetic disorder.

 • < Previous section